vallss/vallss.github.io/docs/index.md

 layout: default
 title: Valeria Salis
 description: >- # this means to ignore newlines until "baseurl:"
   Software developer, public speaker and meetup organizer.
-I like talking to computers as much as I like talking to people.
+I like talking to computers as much as I like talking to people (and cats).
 children:
   - title: Blog
     url: blog